1463836/resume/piasy_resume_en.md

 Personal Project
 -------------------------

-AvConf (Open Source soon), 2018.08 - now: A realtime multi-party video call SDK based on WebRTC, it utilizes Kotlin Multiplatform to reuse business logic on multiple platforms.
+AvConf (Open source soon), 2018.08 - now: A realtime multi-party video call SDK based on WebRTC, it utilizes Kotlin Multiplatform to reuse business logic on multiple platforms.
 It supports OWT server now, but it's easy to add support for other SFU/MCU server.

 ----